 Amsterdam Museum

-The Amsterdam Museum, housed in the very nice buildings and courtyards of the former Civic Orphanage, tells the compelling story of the growth and heyday of this unique city.
+The Amsterdam Museum tells the compelling story of the growth and heyday of this unique city.
 Take a fascinating journey through seven centuries of history.
+There's a grand tour for those with plenty of time or, if you're in a hurry, follow the tour of the highlights of the museum.

 Schutters (Civic Guard) van de compagnie van kapitein Albert Coenraetsz.
 Burgh en luitenant Pieter Evertsz.
 Hulft, 1625